agircc/agir-learning/README.md

     # Other user attributes
     evolution_objective: "Description of what the learner should learn"

-  # Roles represent different agents in the process
+  # Roles represent different agents in the scenario
   roles:
     - name: "patient"
       model: "phi"  # Each role can use a different LLM model